-

 Antapaccay’s investment in water and health

 Agriculture is an important livelihood for many communities surrounding the Antapaccay operation.
 However, many of these communities lack the relevant water infrastructure required to support agriculture and livestock activities.
 Under the Framework Agreement, Antapaccay supported the construction of an irrigation system in the Apurimac River basin.
-In addition, prefeasibility studies for the Jatarana-San Martin Dam construction project, located in the upper part of the Cañipia River basin.
+In addition, prefeasibility studies are underway for the Jatarana-San Martin Dam construction project, located in the upper part of the Cañipia River basin.
 The project includes the installation of an irrigation system for agricultural production and hydraulic infrastructure to collect dam rainwater in the upper part of the basin for transferring to the middle and lower basins, the implementation of which will be funded through the work for taxes programme.
 It is anticipated that ten different communities’ agriculture and livestock activities will benefit from the dam.

 2021 Amnesty International Report

 In 2021, Amnesty International published its Failed State of Health report.
 The primary objective of the report was to make recommendations for the government of Peru to address health-related challenges associated with community exposure to toxic substances in the Espinar province.
-Amnesty International’s report also referenced Glencore’s presence in this region, through Antapaccay mine and the Coroccohuayco project (an exploration project that is currently on hold, Antapaccay has postponed its construction).
+Amnesty International’s report also referenced Glencore’s presence in this region, through Antapaccay mine and the Coroccohuayco Project (an exploration project that is currently on hold, Antapaccay has postponed its construction).